 “What happens when you’re a claims adjuster is you spend a lot of time interviewing people to find out what happened,” said McMahon.
 “How fast were you going?
 What exact time did this happen?
 It usually takes a while.
 This tool speeds up that process.”

 CMT first made waves back in 2012 when they first released their mobile usage-based auto insurance to the general market.
 Since then, their telematics technology has been implemented in 25 countries around the world.
-If their new Claims Studio products work as they say it will, auto-generated accident reports could become standard in the not-to-distant future.
+If Claims Studio products work as they say it will, auto-generated accident reports could become standard in the not-to-distant future.